-The department currently has 36 members (not including the Fire Chief, Deputy and Assistant Chiefs.)
-Currently, 62% of the volunteer membership has less than 5 years experience.
+As of the end of 2013, the department has 39 members (not including the Fire Chief, Deputy and Assistant Chiefs.)
+Currently, 64% of the volunteer membership has less than 5 years experience.
 This has a significant impact on the department's ability to respond to certain situations.
 While the experience level is low, the willingness and effort is high.
 In order to combat the lack of experience level in the newest members, the department continues to use an aggressive training program proven to be successful in bringing the newest members up to a level where they can perform their required duties in a safe and efficient manner.
 These new members, along with the current members, continually display a keen interest in taking any and all training made available to them in order to improve their skill levels.